Got a bunch of leftover beef brisket and are not sure what to do with it? These leftover brisket recipes offer creative ways to use your leftovers.

 Source: mooshujenne.com

-If you want to take this one step further, reheat the brisket in a pan with some broth, cumin, and paprika.
-These spices will soak into the tender meat, making it a perfect fit for the carnitas spread.
+Take this one step further by reheating the brisket in a pan with some broth, cumin, and paprika.
+These spices will soak into the tender meat.

 26. Smoked Brisket & Beer Queso